Greater Manchester is working to drive up standards in the private rented sector and make a positive difference to the lives of tenants and landlords.

 Fit for human habitation – new law

-On 20 March 2019 a law came into force to make sure that rented houses and flats are ‘fit for human habitation’, which means that they are safe, healthy and free from things that could cause serious harm.
+On 20 March 2019 the Homes (Fitness for Human Habitation) Act 2018 came into force to make sure that rented houses and flats are ‘fit for human habitation’, which means that they are safe, healthy and free from things that could cause serious harm.

 If rented houses and flats are not ‘fit for human habitation’, tenants can take their landlords to court.
 The court can make the landlord carry out repairs or put right health and safety problems.
 The court can also make the landlord pay compensation to the tenant.